PVH (NYSE:PVH) Releases Q1 2022 Earnings Guidance

 PVH (NYSE:PVH – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $1.550-$1.600 for the period, compared to the Thomson Reuters consensus estimate of $2.350.
 The company issued revenue guidance of -.PVH also updated its FY 2022 guidance to $9.000-$9.000 EPS.

-PVH (NYSE:PVH – Get Rating) last issued its quarterly earnings data on Tuesday, March 29th.
-The textile maker reported $2.84 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.00 by $0.84.
-The business had revenue of $2.43 billion during the quarter, compared to analysts’ expectations of $2.38 billion.
-PVH had a return on equity of 14.34% and a net margin of 10.40%.
-The company’s revenue for the quarter was up 16.3% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted ($0.38) EPS.
-Sell-side analysts anticipate that PVH will post 9.09 earnings per share for the current fiscal year.

-A number of research firms recently weighed in on PVH.
-StockNews.com began coverage on PVH in a report on Thursday, March 31st.
+A number of analysts recently issued reports on the stock.
+Zacks Investment Research downgraded shares of PVH from a hold rating to a sell rating and set a $89.00 target price for the company. in a research report on Monday, March 28th.
+Wells Fargo & Company dropped their target price on shares of PVH from $95.00 to $90.00 and set an equal weight rating for the company in a research report on Tuesday, April 5th.
+Deutsche Bank Aktiengesellschaft dropped their target price on shares of PVH from $125.00 to $99.00 and set a hold rating for the company in a research report on Friday, April 1st.
+StockNews.com assumed coverage on shares of PVH in a research report on Thursday, March 31st.
 They issued a strong-buy rating for the company.
-Zacks Investment Research cut PVH from a hold rating to a sell rating and set a $89.00 price target for the company. in a report on Monday, March 28th.
-Wells Fargo & Company reduced their price target on PVH from $95.00 to $90.00 and set an equal weight rating for the company in a report on Tuesday.
-Bank of America upped their price target on PVH from $136.00 to $156.00 and gave the stock a buy rating in a report on Thursday, February 17th.
-Finally, Morgan Stanley cut PVH from an overweight rating to an equal weight rating and reduced their price target for the stock from $122.00 to $89.00 in a report on Thursday, March 31st.
-One analyst has rated the stock with a sell rating, ten have issued a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, the stock has an average rating of Hold and an average price target of $109.82.
+Finally, Bank of America increased their price objective on shares of PVH from $136.00 to $156.00 and gave the company a buy rating in a research report on Thursday, February 17th.
+One equities research analyst has rated the stock with a sell rating, ten have assigned a hold rating, seven have given a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of $109.82.

+The business also recently announced a quarterly dividend, which was paid on Wednesday, March 30th.
+Shareholders of record on Friday, March 11th were paid a $0.038 dividend.
+This represents a $0.15 dividend on an annualized basis and a yield of 0.20%.
+This is a boost from PVH’s previous quarterly dividend of $0.04.
+The ex-dividend date of this dividend was Thursday, March 10th.
+PVH’s dividend payout ratio (DPR) is presently 1.13%.

-Several hedge funds have recently bought and sold shares of the company.
-GAM Holding AG grew its position in PVH by 10.0% in the fourth quarter.
-GAM Holding AG now owns 79,411 shares of the textile maker’s stock worth $8,469,000 after acquiring an additional 7,200 shares during the period.
-Barclays PLC grew its position in PVH by 136.9% in the fourth quarter.
-Barclays PLC now owns 172,249 shares of the textile maker’s stock worth $18,371,000 after acquiring an additional 99,552 shares during the period.
-Squarepoint Ops LLC purchased a new position in PVH in the fourth quarter worth approximately $215,000.
-CIBC World Markets Inc. purchased a new position in PVH in the fourth quarter worth approximately $203,000.
-Finally, Millennium Management LLC grew its position in PVH by 38.5% in the fourth quarter.
-Millennium Management LLC now owns 10,180 shares of the textile maker’s stock worth $1,086,000 after acquiring an additional 2,828 shares during the period.
-Institutional investors and hedge funds own 99.58% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the business.
+NewEdge Advisors LLC bought a new stake in PVH in the fourth quarter valued at $240,000.
+Deutsche Bank AG increased its holdings in shares of PVH by 4.6% during the fourth quarter.
+Deutsche Bank AG now owns 112,656 shares of the textile maker’s stock valued at $12,014,000 after purchasing an additional 4,915 shares during the period.
+Thrivent Financial for Lutherans increased its holdings in shares of PVH by 185.1% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 90,209 shares of the textile maker’s stock valued at $9,625,000 after purchasing an additional 58,568 shares during the period.
+Glenmede Trust Co.
+NA acquired a new position in shares of PVH during the fourth quarter valued at $1,432,000.
+Finally, Metropolitan Life Insurance Co NY increased its holdings in shares of PVH by 16.4% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 8,117 shares of the textile maker’s stock valued at $866,000 after purchasing an additional 1,146 shares during the period.
+Institutional investors own 99.58% of the company’s stock.

 PVH Company Profile (Get Rating)